 Since I first experienced Glacier National Park, I have developed an insatiable curiosity for what is around the next bend or over a distant ridge.
 I cherish this place that has been 1.5 billion years in the making.
 I wish the mountains could talk and share all that they have seen.
-The stories of geology, fire, humans and other life would be sure to mesmerize.
+The stories of geology, glaciers, fire, humans and other life would be sure to mesmerize.

-I believe that the more we know, the more we tend to care.
+I believe that the more we know about something, the more we tend to care about it.
 What we care about, we tend to protect.
-I hope that my voice will encourage folks to protect our park like a mamma grizzly defends her cubs.
+I hope that Experience Glacier National Park (and now my book, Going-to-the-Sun Road: A Traveler’s Guide) will help encourage folks to protect our park like a mamma grizzly protects her cubs.